-Stephen did several weekend courses as a GP in homeopathy and acupuncture and he used these methods with some success.
-However, when he met someone who had trained in acupuncture for 6 months in China, he quickly realised that a weekend course was not quite enough to enable him to call himself an acupuncturist!
+Stephen undertook several weekend courses as a GP in homeopathy and acupuncture and he used these methods with some success.
+However, when he met someone who had trained in acupuncture for 6 months in China he quickly realised that a weekend course was not quite enough to enable him to call himself an acupuncturist!
 At the same time, Stephen was becoming increasingly disillusioned with conventional medical practice.
 Consequently, he left general practice to focus solely on holistic medicine.

 Stephen spent a couple of years at the Northern College of Homoeopathy in the UK and had a great time beginning to understand the philosophies of holistic medicine, specifically homeopathy.
 However, he felt that he had a closer connection with Oriental philosophies and, in 1985, Stephen went to China to study acupuncture.

 Stephen is a fully registered medical practitioner with the UK General Medical Council and the Medical Council in Ireland.
-Stephen is also registered with the Register of Chinese Herbal Medicine in the UK, the Irish Register of Chinese Herbal Medicine and The Acupuncture and Chinese Medicine Organisation in Ireland.
+He is also registered with the Register of Chinese Herbal Medicine in the UK, the Irish Register of Chinese Herbal Medicine and The Acupuncture and Chinese Medicine Organisation in Ireland.

 Stephen is keen to support practitioners of holistic medicine in their practice and offer supervision to individuals as well as seminars and lectures to students, practitioners and colleges.
 He has written 3 books.
 Two textbooks are for students and practitioners of holistic medicine: